phil-l-brockwell/battleships_web/README.md

 # Pair Partner

-During this task I was paired with Paul Fitzgerald, his profile can be viewed here: https://github.com/Pau1fitz
+During this task I was paired with [Paul Fitzgerald](https://github.com/Pau1fitz).

 In the space of three days we were able to code a working 2 player solution.
 Although this solution did have some limitations.
 For example: all of the ships were hard coded, and both players had to use the same machine.